 Smart For Two Review

-Previously a post was left for the smart for two ‘car parts store’ addition car, which is a stylish convertible about half the size of a normal car and enough power to take off.
+Previously a post was left for the smart for two ‘addition , which is a stylish convertible about half the size of a normal hatchback and enough power to take off.
 Well there is a review for the new cabriolet model on autoexpress which is summarized here.

-First of all it seems looks wise the new smart for two is like the old smart for two, same design and parts. so whats changed?
+First of all it seems looks wise the new smart for two is like the old version, same design so whats changed?

 Well firstly several car parts have been upgraded, for example new electric power steering, the body of the car is larger adding stability and extra storage for baggage and the passenger.

-The cabriolet supports the obvious car parts from full length sunroof and collapsible rear section, all electronically operated of course, the improvement lies in the ability to do these functions at any speed, not just stationary.
+The cabriolet supports the obvious components from full length sunroof and collapsible rear section, all electronically operated of course, the improvement lies in the ability to do these functions at any speed, not just stationary.
 Another benefit is once the roof dropped you actually get improved cabin space.

-Another major advancement in car parts is the plastics, which are now much superior quality giving extra charm and boost.
+Another major advancement is the plastics, which are now much superior quality giving extra charm and boost.